2 teens, man arrested in Henderson deadly shooting

 Police were called about 11:20 a.m. to reports of a shooting on the 300 block of Bright Sumac Court, near Boulder Highway and Greenway Road, Henderson Police Department Lt.
 Kirk Moore said Friday.
 Based on the initial investigation, detectives believe the shooting was narcotics-related, according to a Saturday news release.

-A 20-year-old man, who was suffering from multiple gunshot wounds, died at the scene.
-Two juveniles, who were in critical condition, were hospitalized with gunshot wounds after the shooting, Moore said Friday.
+A 20-year-old man who was suffering from multiple gunshot wounds died at the scene.
+Two juveniles were hospitalized with gunshot wounds after the shooting and were in critical condition, Moore said Friday.

 Henderson police spokesman Rod Pena on Saturday declined to confirm if the two people hospitalized were juveniles, but he said one of the people hospitalized faces a murder charge.